Fraser Island Australia

 Lake McKenzie Fraser Island Australia

-North of the Central station is one of the most popular places on
+North of the Central Station is one of the most popular places on

 Fraser Island - Lake McKenzie.
 While the ocean water around the island

-is too dangerous to swim because of
+is too dangerous to swim because of sharks

-sharks and rip currents, here you
+and rip currents, here you

 can spend